APMdigest and DEVOPSdigest are currently accepting quotes for the lists outlined below.

 ■ The quote should address the specific question posed for the list.
 Quotes that do not clearly address the question cannot be included on the list.

-■ The quote should be objective, vendor-neutral, and not promote your company, products, partners or any vendor or brand — or criticize the competition.
+■ The quote should be objective, vendor-neutral, and not promote or even mention your company, products, partners or any vendor or brand — or criticize the competition.

 ■ The quote should provide only one answer to the question, and focus on that specific point.
 A quote with multiple points jammed into it will not be usable.
 For example, if the list is about a type of technology that will achieve a certain goal, the quote should cover only one technology option; not multiple technologies.
 The format of the lists requires all quotes to be categorized, and it is difficult to place a quote on the list when it fits into multiple categories.
 If the quote fits into multiple categories, it may be edited into pieces, or may not be included on the list.